Sts0mrg0/rtc-terminal/README.md

 ## rtc-terminal (CLI)
 Rtc-terminal is a free and open-source terminal emulator.
 It supports protocol SSH via WebRTC.
+Solves the problem of the lack of public IP address, proxy server, servers behind NAT etc.

 1. Install rtc-ssh on remote device/server from the repository: https://github.com/mxseba/rtc-ssh